Law School Admission Test (LSAT)

 The LSAT is deliberately speeded.
 You may not have enough time to finish a section.

-We highly recommend that you take preparing for the LSAT seriously.
+We highly recommend that you take preparing for the LSAT seriously and prepare for a minimum of 3 months.
 This may involve taking a prep course.
-Taking such a course may help your score through practice tests, strategic insights, and alleviation of stress.
+Taking a course may help your score through practice tests, strategic insights, and alleviation of stress.
 If you do better learning complex material in a classroom environment where everything is planned and structured by someone else who can answer questions that arise for you, you will likely benefit more from taking a course.
-If you do just as well mastering large amounts of complex material on your own, you may not need to spend the money on a course.
-Below are some of the test prep options available.
+If you do just as well mastering large amounts of complex material on your own, you may not need to spend money on a course.

 Be sure to take multiple practice tests before the LSAT!
-While you may retake the test, we typically do not recommend it.
+While you may retake the test, it's typically not recommended.
 If, however, you think that your score does not reflect what you can do on the exam and you think you can score better, you should consider retaking the test.
 You may only take the LSAT up to three times within a single testing year.

 If you are unable to pay the fee to take the LSAT, you may request a fee waiver.
 Please visit this link for information on how to apply for an LSAT and Credential Assembly Service (CAS) fee waiver.